Istar-Eldritch/dotfiles/README.md

 **Shell**

 * I use zsh
-* [antigen](http://antigen.sharats.me/) as a plugin manager.
+* [zplug](https://github.com/zplug/zplug) as a plugin manager.
-* Antigen is linked to the submodule during the setup process in `setup.sh`
+* zplug is installed during when running `setup.sh`, be aware of the `awk` dependency in your operating system.
+Check zplug docs for more info.
 * Configuration on `.zshrc`
   * Custom Functions:
     - `setupAWS [--unset]`: Sets the ENV_VARS for AWS access